 Becoming a CNA requires a certification, and which state you’re in will dictate the requirements to become a CNA to some extent.
-The training required to become a CNA is similar from state to state.
-The training is similar due to the Omnibus Budget Reconciliation Act of 1987 which set minimum standards for Nursing Assistant training.
+The coursework required to become a CNA is similar from state to state.
+The classes are similar due to the Omnibus Budget Reconciliation Act of 1987 which set minimum standards for Nursing Assistant educational requirements.

 Differing CNA Requirements by State

-One of the main differences in how one gets CNA certified from state to state is the required training hours in an accredited CNA program and the required clinical hours.
-Minimum training hours are federally mandated at 75 hours, though some states require as many as 180 (Maine).
+One of the main differences in how one gets CNA certified from state to state is the required classroom and clinical hours in an accredited CNA program and the required clinical hours.
+Minimum class hours are federally mandated at 75 hours, though some states require as many as 180 (Maine).

 State Minimum Training Hours Minimum Clinical Hours